nickpippi/nickplots/README.md

 with the friendly picker (column · operator · value) or type a raw pandas `query()` expression for full power.

+**Helpful errors.** When a plot can't be built (missing grouping column, wrong column type, no numeric data…), the canvas shows a plain‑language card — *what* went wrong, *why* this plot needs it, and concrete steps to fix it — instead of a raw error.

 ---

+## Plot tabs

+A row of tabs above the figure keeps **several plots open at once** — like tabs in a browser.
+Each tab holds a whole plot (its layers, labels, style, legend, annotations, regions **and the dataset it uses**).

+- Click a tab to switch to it — if that plot used a different loaded CSV, it switches the dataset for you before redrawing.
+- **＋** opens a new tab that **duplicates the current one** (a good starting point for a variation).
+- **✕** closes a tab; **double‑click** a tab to rename it.
+- **Advanced → Multi‑figure panel → "Build panel from all open tabs"** turns every open tab into a panel frame in one click (each frame keeps its own data and overlays).

+Tabs live for the session; `Save project` still stores the active plot.

+---

 ## Loading & managing data

 - **⬆ CSV / ⬆ Excel** — load a file.
 For Excel you then pick the sheet.
+- **Drag‑and‑drop** a `.csv` anywhere onto the window to load it instantly (for Excel use the ⬆ Excel button).
 - **⌨ Type data (Prism style)** — a spreadsheet you can paste into straight from Excel/Prism (tab = column, first row = header, optional comma‑decimal).
+- **Data preview** *(Plot tab, on load)* — a fold‑out showing the first rows, the detected type per column, and a one‑line health summary (row × column count, duplicates, columns that look numeric but don't parse).
+Run the full check in Data tools → Data health.
+- **✨ Recommended plots** *(Plot tab, on load)* — reads the column types and suggests plots (e.g. *Area by Treatment → Box + points / Violin + points / ECDF*; *Area vs Speed → Scatter / Regression*).
+When it detects an id/replicate column it recommends a **SuperPlot** and warns about pseudo‑replication.
+Click a suggestion to apply it.
 - **Datasets (multiple files)** *(Advanced tab)* — every CSV you load is kept in a list.
   Click one to switch to it; **✕** removes it; **Combine all** concatenates them into a single table with a `dataset` source column — ideal for comparing files or building a